-Our son is graduating from college next year with less than $2,000 debt, and we didn’t pay for any of his college costs.
+Our son will graduate from college next year with less than $1,000 debt, and we didn’t pay for any of his college costs.

-My husband and I, for various good and bad reasons, did not save money for our kids’ college educations.
+My husband and I did not save money for our kids’ college educations.
 Our oldest child was anti-school from a very early age, so we were wise to not push her to attend college right after high school.
 Instead, we encouraged her to work and use her money wisely.
 Today she is grown, independent from us financially, a homeowner, and is advancing in a new career.

 Our second child decided at an early age that he did want to attend college.
-As a high school student he became very interested in the social work field and we knew that he would need at least a bachelor’s degree to make a solid career.
-We told him that we would be unable to contribute to his education monetarily, but we would guide him the best we could.
-Next year, he will be graduating with that bachelor’s degree with less than $2,000 in student loan debt.
+As a high school student he became very interested in the social work field.
+It was clear that he would need at least a bachelor’s degree to make a solid career.
+We told him that we would be unable to contribute to his education financially, but we would guide him the best we could.
+Next year, he will be graduating with that bachelor’s degree with less than $1,000 in student loan debt.
 Here is how he did it, and how we helped.

 During High School

-What we did: Helped him efficiently select classes.
+- Helped him efficiently select classes.
 I spent some time looking at college graduation requirements online and finding classes that would apply toward his core requirements at most schools.
-There were a few classes he took that ultimately did not transfer perfectly toward his degree, but because we were mostly efficient with this process, he was able to save a year of tuition.
+There were a few classes he took that ultimately did not transfer perfectly toward his degree.
+But because we were mostly efficient with this process, he was able to save a year of tuition.

-What we did: Took him to financial aid meetings and organized his application process.
+- Took him to financial aid meetings and organized his application process.
 I did NOT fill out applications for him.
-But, I did make a list of available scholarships and made a calendar of due dates, and gave him links to 3 applications a week.
+But, I did make a list of available scholarships, made a calendar of due dates, and gave him links to 3 applications a week.
 I kept him on task (nagged) him all year.
 I took a lot of notes at meetings.
-I completed the FAFSA (Free Application for Federal Student Aid).
+We completed the FAFSA (Free Application for Federal Student Aid).
 A note about the FAFSA – Do it!
 Even if you don’t think you will qualify for aid because of your income.
 We did not qualify for any needs-based aid.
 That really stinks, I know.
 But colleges won’t offer a financial aid package at all, including merit-based scholarships and loans, without the FAFSA.

 A note about NextGen for Maine: Babies born in Maine after 2008 are eligible to receive the $500 Alfond Grant in their 529 account.
 It is up to parents to open this account.
 Our youngest son was born in 2010 and the original $500 deposited in his account is now worth more than double that amount, even without any additional deposits.

-What we did: Reminded him to apply!
+- Reminded him to apply for scholarships!
 That’s really all we had to do here.
 I think I printed off the application and gave it to him.